evstniki/evstniki/README.md

 ### Hi there 👋

 * I’m Stathis Nikitas from Greece.
-My interests are in programming languages (js/ts, Python) and loving DevOps
  <!-- from Greece.
 I love to do H/W design on FPGA or programming embedded system with C, VHDL.
 My interests are in programming languages (mostly C, Python). ---->